karlstolley/wsi/syllabus/_policies/participation.md

 week will result in a failing Participation grade.

 Participation points are incredibly easy points to earn, and likewise incredibly easy points to miss out on.
-They will be tallied at three checkpoints this semester: sometime around Week Four (20% of the total participation points), sometime around Week Nine (40% of the total participation points), and sometime around Week Fourteen (the remaining 40% of the total participation points; 20% + 40% + 40% = 100%).
+They will be tallied at three checkpoints this semester: sometime around Week Six (30% of the total participation points), sometime around Week Ten (40% of the total participation points), and sometime around Week Fifteen (the remaining 30% of the total participation points; 30% + 40% + 30% = 100%).

 *Sometime around…* means plus or minus one week.
 The exact date will not be announced ahead of time, and point-totals for the percentage in question will not be adjusted after the tally.
 So if you’re